-Section 4: Quorum and Voting.
+Section 3: Quorum and Voting.

-A quorum shall consist of most of the total membership of the Board of Directors.
+A quorum shall consist of 51% of the sitting Board of Directors at the time of the Board meeting.
 A majority vote of the directors’ present shall decide all questions.

 Board members may cast their votes when in attendance at a meeting.
 This includes virtual teleconference and video conferencing into a meeting.
 No proxies or mail in votes will be counted.